When Is Father’s Day 2024—and Why Do We Celebrate It?

 The Great Depression and World War II, however, helped boost the idea of Father’s Day.
 Struggling retailers pushed the gift-giving holiday during the Depression, and during the war, Father’s Day became a way to honor the many fathers serving overseas.
 By the time President Nixon signed the proclamation making Father’s Day a holiday, it was already a national institution.

-When is Father’s Day celebrated in other parts of the world?Father and sonGeorgijevic/Getty Images
+When is Father’s Day celebrated in other parts of the world?

-Father’s Day is celebrated on different days in different countries.
+So, when is Father’s Day in other parts of the world?
+Well, Father’s Day is celebrated on different days in different countries.
 For example, in Europe, the United States and the majority of other countries, the holiday is celebrated on the third Sunday in June.
 In many Catholic countries, especially in Latin America, fathers are celebrated on St. Joseph’s Day, which falls on March 19.
 In many Pacific countries, including Australia, New Zealand and Fiji, Father’s Day occurs on the first Sunday in September.

-Ways to celebrate Father’s Day
+What are ways to celebrate Father’s Day?

 • Hosting a dad-centric barbecue, complete with grilling staples like hot dogs and hamburgers.
 Whip up dad’s favorite dessert for a special treat!